CSS Box Shadow Generator

 What is inset shadow used for?

-Common issues: element has overflow: hidden clipping the shadow, shadow color is same as background, or parent element is clipping.
+Common issues: element has overflow: hidden clipping the shadow, shadow color matches background, or parent element is clipping.
 Check z-index and parent containers.

 How do I create neumorphism effect?